knutwalker/transducers-scala/README.md

 - documentation
 - some more tests
-- better type classes (e.g. for CBF)
 - contrib modules, that included
     - support for scalaz type classes
+    - support for functionaljava classes
-    - support for rx observables
+    - support for guava classes
-- more transducers
-- publishing

 ## License